MicahElliott/captain/README.md

 # Captain

-Captain is a simple and convenient approach to client-side git-hook management, with just a single tiny script to download.
+Captain is a simple and convenient approach to client-side git-hook management, with just a single tiny shell script to download.
 Suited for a sharing across a team, extensible for individuals.

 ```text
 ⠀⠀⠀⠀⠀⠀⠀⠀⣀⣤⣤⣤⣤⣀⡀⠀⠀⠀⠀⠀⠀⠀